Eating Healthfully When You’re Alone

 The Challenges Of Eating Alone

 Adjusting to a new living situation after the death of a spouse may lead to poor nutrition.
 Eating alone poses many challenges to achieving a nutritionally sound diet.
 For one, food simply tastes better when you are enjoying it with someone you love.
 In our society, food is not just about sustenance, but also about the pleasurable experience of mealtime.
 When you have the luxury of enjoying someone’s company at meals, mealtime becomes that much more pleasurable.
-When you suddenly find yourself eating alone, on the other hand, you may not enjoy your meals as much as you once did.
+When you suddenly find yourself eating alone, you may not enjoy your meals as much as you once did.

 Another reason eating alone is difficult is that there is less incentive to cook.
 Perhaps you have spent years cooking well-rounded meals for your spouse or family, and now cooking for one is just not the same.
 Maybe your spouse was in charge of the cooking and you do not know where to begin in the kitchen.
 Because of these new obstacles, many seniors end up swapping balanced meals for grazing and skipping meals.